Faculty & Staff

 Sivan Zakai

-Sara S. Lee Associate Professor of Jewish Education at the Hebrew Union College-Jewish Institute of Religion
+Sara S. Lee Professor of Jewish Education at the Hebrew Union College-Jewish Institute of Religion

-Sivan Zakai is the Sara S. Lee Associate Professor of Jewish Education at the Hebrew Union College-Jewish Institute of Religion.
-She also serves as the Director of the Children’s Learning about Israel Project of the Jack, Joseph, and Morton Mandel Center for Studies in Jewish Education at Brandeis University, and as co-director of Project ORLIE: Research and Leadership in Israel Education.
-Author of My Second-Favorite Country: How American Jewish Children Think about Israel (2022) and senior co-editor of the Journal of Jewish Education, her research focuses on the teaching and learning of Jewish history, Israel, and controversial issues in Jewish education.
+Sivan Zakai is the Sara S. Lee Professor of Jewish Education at the Hebrew Union College in Los Angeles.
+She also serves as director of the Children’s Learning about Israel Project and co-director of the Learning and Teaching about What Matters Project, both housed at the Jack, Joseph, and Morton Mandel Center for Studies in Jewish Education at Brandeis University.
+She is author of My Second-Favorite Country: How American Jewish Children Think about Israel (2022), co-editor of Teaching Israel: Studies of Pedagogy from the Field (2024), and an associate editor of the Journal of Jewish Education.

 ~~